- Reviewed: 26 January 2021, 14:49 NZDT

-The security situation in the Casamance region of Senegal is highly unstable.
+The security situation in the Casamance region (between the border area of the Gambia and Guinea-Bissau) of Senegal is highly unstable.
 Armed bandits operate in the area and have been known to ambush cars and buses resulting in injuries and death.
 There are also continuing clashes between the Senegalese Army and armed separatists groups in the region, despite violence waning after a ceasefire agreement in 2014.

-Landmines are an additional concern in the region, particularly on the Gineau-Bissau border and in Basse-Casamance.
+Landmines are an additional concern in the region, particularly on the Ginea-Bissau border and in Basse-Casamance.
 As demining operations are ongoing, New Zealanders should seek local advice and stick to paved roads.